zenangst/Fashion/README.md

 ## Description

-**Fashion** is your helper to share and reuse UI styles in a Swift way.
-The main goal is not to style your native apps in CSS, but use a set of convenience helper functions to decouple your styles from a layout code.
+**Fashion** is your helper to share and reuse UI styles in a Swifty way.
+The main goal is not to style your native apps in CSS, but use a set of convenience helper functions to decouple your styles from a layout code, improving customization and reusability.
 Also here we try to go beyond the `UIAppearance` possibilities to customize appearance for all instance objects of the specified type.

 ## Table of Contents